Tropical Fish

 The Serpae Tetra is one of the more colorful tetras that sometimes gets a bad reputation for being a fin nipper.
 This behavior is usually brought on because they are not being kept in schools of 6 or more.
 Provided that you have the room for a small school of these fish, the Serpaes can make a good addition to a community tank.

-They have a brown body, almost amber colored with a black dorsal fin and red caudal and anal fins.
-They look really good in an aquarium with a lush growth of live aquarium plants.
+This tetra has a brown body, almost amber colored with a black dorsal fin and red caudal and anal fins.
+They look really good in an aquarium with a lush growth of aquarium plants.

-You can usually find them swimming in a shoal in the middle to bottom regions of your tank.
+You can usually find them swimming in a school in the middle to bottom regions of your tank.
 They should leave other fish alone and chase each other playfully around the tank.

-Common Names : Jewel Tetra, Red Minor Tetra
+Common Names : Jewel Tetra, Red Minor Tetra, Longfin Serpae

 Care Level : Easy, good for freshwater beginners